Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 13. add another column grade in subject
 14. create setting.php on data folder
 15. replace student-view with student grade onclick in teachers
+16. change table from course to subject in course view admin page